zc-zhang/zc-zhang.github.io/README.md

 ### Education and Experience
 present: Doctoral Student (D1), Osaka University, Japan
-2020: Visiting Student (One year), The University of Kitakyushu, Japan
+2020: Visiting Student, The University of Kitakyushu, Japan
 2020: M.Sc.
 (Mathematics), Guilin University of Electronic and Technology, China
 2017: B.A.
 (Japanese), Changzhou Institute of Technology, China